 As she walked back into the house, she retorted, “Yep, or you’d be one lonely, dead bunny.”

-A laugh caught in my throat as I turned to look at the now-proclaimed female bunny as she stared silently at her fallen companion.
-A tinge of something like guilt stopped me dead.
+My laugh caught in my throat as I turned to look at the now-proclaimed female bunny as she stared silently at her fallen companion.
+A tinge of something like guilt stopped me.
 It didn’t seem right to make light of this situation.
+The feeling of remorse caught me off guard.
 I wondered at that, and as I could hear a car approaching from the distance I thought to myself, “Well, this won’t last much longer anyway.
 The car will drive by and Miss Bunny will run away.”

 Except she didn’t.
 The car drove past, barely missing her dead companion.
 But she didn’t move, not one inch.

 Fascinated, I kept watch while she hovered near her dead companion.
 Over an hour must have passed because Gloria appeared back on the porch and proclaimed her show over.
 Looking across the street at the rabbit she said, “What an interesting stripe your new girlfriend has.
-I bet I can show you some tricks she can’t.”
+She is cute but I bet I can show you some tricks she can’t.”

 I lowered my binoculars and followed the speeding SUV as it barreled down the road and struck the dead rabbit, flattening its small furry body against the pavement.

 Pain followed by grief flooded through me as I put the binoculars up to my eyes.
 The bunny with the stripe was still staring intently at what was left of her dead companion.
 Her whiskers twitched furiously as if this final indignity had pushed her over the edge.

 I put the binoculars down and felt a lump in my throat.
 Looking at my watch I realized it had been over two hours since Mr. Rabbit had been hit.
 It occurred to me that mourning the loss of a dead animal on the road was way out of character for me.
 I have seen hundreds of dead animals on roadsides across the country and it never saddened me before.